SrikarNanduri/Android-Fundamentals-and-Concepts/WhoWroteIt/README.md

 # Who Wrote It
+This app covers concepts of AsyncTask and AsyncTask loader.

 This app uses Googles Books API to search for a book and display the first results author and book title.
 Also we covered how to check for an internet connection, check for text inside edittext, keyboard visiblity.